 One of the most important accessories you can have for your camera, whether you’re professional or just a hobbyist, is a tripod.
 The tripod allows you to get sharper images by eliminating the shake caused by handholding the camera in low-light situations.
 A tripod can also allow you to use a lower ISO, thereby reducing the camera noise and resulting in an image with better resolution.

-An Overview about Tripod
+#1 An Overview About Tripod

 Are you going to purchase a new Tripod?
-The following points are very important when you’re deciding purchase a new Tripod.
+The following points are very important when you’re deciding to purchase a new Tripod.